 How Hot Dogs Became An All-American Food

 Hot dogs remain to be one of the quintessential items in American food culture.
-We normally can’t think of a list of American foods where the hot dog would be left out of.
+We normally can’t think of a list of American foods where the hot dog would be left out.
 As we are approaching July 4th and in the midst of summer, we can all agree that this season is also all about BBQs, grilling, and simplicity.
-Ironically, these are the components that make hot dogs perfect as an American summer food.
+Ironically, these are the components that make hot dogs perfect as American summer food.
 However, what may be contrary to popular belief; hot dogs were not born in the US, so how did it come to be considered as a classic All-American food?

 History of the Hot Dog

 Without its signature bun, the sausage itself was originally called a “frankfurter” or “wiener wurst” as Frankfurt, a large city in Germany, and Vienna (Wien in German), the capital of Austria, both claimed to have invented the sausage over 500 years ago.
 What is most likely is that the “weiner” was brought to America by German immigrants.
 It was in the 1860s when the first weiners were being sold from a pushcart in New York.
 In 1893, the Colombian Exposition brought in many visiting Germans to Chicago, where they consumed many sausages sold by vendors.
 They revolutionized the practice of eating sausages in a bun as they always did back home.

 How Hot Dogs Became Popular in the US